susannahd/local_reporting/README.md

 ## Dashboard Functionality
 #### Sliders
-The sliders in the dashboard are as followused to weight variables in guiding a decision on where to center data investigations and/or place on-the-ground reporters.
+The sliders in the dashboard are used to weight variables to guide a decision on where to center data investigations and/or place on-the-ground reporters.
 Sliding to the left means the variable is less important to that decision; sliding to the right means you feel the data is more important.
 The sliders are as follows:

 - **2020 Gun Violence** (number of people killed or injured by guns in 2020.
 If the same person was shot twice in 2020 on separate days, that would count as two incidents)
 - **Police Violence** (number of killings by police from 2013-2020, per designated geography)